 A solar panel’s temperature coefficient is a measure of how much or little a panel’s production is lowered in hot temperatures.
-Based only on the lowest temperature coefficient available in a panel, here are the top four best solar panel manufacturers:
+Based only on the lowest temperature coefficient available in a panel (lower is more efficient), here are the top four best solar panel manufacturers:

 Best solar panels by temperature coefficient

 Higher or lower cell temperatures will either reduce or increase the power output by a specific amount for every degree above or below 25°C—this is called the power temperature coefficient, measured in percentage per °C. How does this work?
 Let’s say your panels have a temperature coefficient of -0.30 and an overall efficiency of 20%.
 At 30°C, your panels would only operate at an efficiency of about 18.5%–a power loss of about 1.5%.

 A solar panel’s materials warranty (or equipment warranty) protects against equipment failure due to environmental factors or manufacturing defects.
 Based only on the longest materials warranties available from solar companies, here are the best solar panel manufacturers: